 Flynn H, Yan J, Saravelos SH, Li TC.
 Comparison of reproductive outcome, including the pattern of loss, between couples with chromosomal abnormalities and those with unexplained repeated miscarriages.
-J Obstet Gynaecol Res 2014;40: 109-116.
+The journal of obstetrics and gynaecology research 2014;40: 109-116.

 Foyouzi N, Cedars MI, Huddleston HG.
 Cost-effectiveness of cytogenetic evaluation of products of conception in the patient with a second pregnancy loss.
-Fertil Steril 2012;98: 151-155.
+Fertility and sterility 2012;98: 151-155.